Watch our Support at Home Client Information Webinar to understand:

 • Your funding will not decrease

-• You will not pay more in contributions than you do now
+• Full Pensioners will not pay more in contributions than you do now.

-For those newly assessed between 12 September 2024 and 30 June 2025, you’ll transition into the new Support at Home program as a Hybrid Participant, receiving a mix of services from both the former Home Care Package program and the new system.
+• For those newly assessed, you’ll transition into the new Support at Home program as a Hybrid/Transitional Participants, receiving a mix of services from both the former Home Care Package program and the new system.
 This means:

 • Clinical Care – Fully funded by the government, meaning no cost to participants.